Baby Vox

-Baby V.O.X (베이비복스) is a South Korean girl group formed in 1997, whose final and best-known line-up consisted of Kim E-Z, Lee Hee-jin, Shim Eun-jin, Kan Mi-youn, and Yoon Eun-hye.
+Baby V.O.X is a South Korean girl group formed in 1997, whose final and best-known line-up consisted of Kim E-Z, Lee Hee-jin, Shim Eun-jin, Kan Mi-youn, and Yoon Eun-hye.
 It is considered one of the most prominent "first generation" K-pop girl groups of the late 1990s and early 2000s, along with S.E.S. and Fin.K.L, and is recognized as one of the groups at the forefront of the Korean Wave, having broken into the Chinese market.
 The group released seven studio albums and disbanded in 2006.
 On December 20, 2024, Baby V.O.X reunited for the first time in 14 years with a performance at the 2024 KBS Song Festival.

 History

 1997–1999: Debut and early years

-Baby V.O.X began in 1997 as a five-member group consisting of Kim E-Z, Lee Hee-jin, Jung Hyun-jeon, Cha Yu-mi and Jung Shi-woon.
+Baby V.O.X formed in 1997 as a five-member group consisting of Kim E-Z, Lee Hee-jin, Jung Hyun-jeon, Cha Yu-mi and Jung Shi-woon.
 The group's first single, "Hair Cut", was taken from the album Equalizeher, released on July 10, 1997.
 The group displayed a style inspired by the Spice Girls, but the first album was not successful because of the edgy concept.
 Cha Yumi was injured during a performance, so she was then replaced by Kan Miyoun.
 Hyun-jeon and Shi-woon left the group because of an internal conflict and they were replaced by Shim Eun Jin and Lee Gai.
-The group adopted a more modest and "cutesy" style, used by popular groups such as S.E.S. and Fin.K.L.
-From the album Baby V.O.X II, the single "Ya Ya Ya" became a success, reaching number seven on the Korean pop charts.
+The group adopted a more modest style, used by popular groups such as S.E.S. and Fin.K.L.
+From their second album Baby V.O.X II, the single "Ya Ya Ya" became a success, reaching number seven on the Korean pop charts.
 It was followed by a second single, "Change".
-Following the release, Lee Gai was forced out by DR Music, as the agency had falsified her age by nearly 10 years, leading to controversy when her true birth year was disclosed.
+Following the release, Lee Gai departed, as the agency DR Music had falsified her age by nearly 10 years, leading to controversy when her true birth year was disclosed.
 She had first appeared with the trio Setorae over ten years before under her birth name of Lee Hee-jung.